ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 {: #shared_vcd-ops-guide-nat-rule}

 Add a NAT rule for translating internal network addresses into the service network IP address space.
-1. Log in to the VMware vCloud Director tenant portal.
+1. Log in to the VMware Cloud Director tenant portal.
 2. Click the virtual data center **Edges** tab and open the single preconfigured edge.
 3. In the **External Networks** section, click the **IP Settings** link.
 Find the name of the service network and the IP address that is assigned for the service network interface from the table displayed.
 The format for the service network name is ``<datacenter>-w<idx>-service<idx>``, for example, ``dal13-w02-service02``.
 4. Click **SERVICES** to open the Edge Gateway configuration page.
 Click the **NAT** tab and click **+ SNAT RULE** to add a SNAT rule.